h1z3y3/h1z3y3.github.io/content/posts/go-html-template-script-unescape.md

 	r.SetFuncMap(funcMap)
 ```

-Then you can use it as below:
+Then you can use it in templates as below:

 ```
+// ...
 <script type="text/json" id="channel" ch="recommend" tk="">
     {{ .channel_data | unescapeHTML }}
 </script>
+// ...
 ```

 Finally, it works.
+When the template is loaded, the value won't be escaped!

 ```
 // ...